3Dang3r/d3-discordbot/README.md

 # 🤖 FiveM Discord Server Status Bot

-A powerful Discord bot that monitors your FiveM server in real-time displays a live status embed 📊 in a designated channel.
-Staff members are highlighted 🎓, and the bot automatically updates every 10 seconds 🔁.

----

 ## 🚀 Features

 - 📡 **Live Server Monitoring** – Fetches online player data from your FiveM server.